A wallet with credit cards.

 Can you get refused when applying for a subscription?

-You probably won’t be refused a car on subscription because of a poor credit history per se but rather if the lender cannot match your details and prove your identity.
+You probably won’t be refused a car subscription because of a poor credit history per se but rather if the lender cannot match your details and prove your identity.

 It’s possible that in the future subscription services will start using credit history to offer better deals, but right now, the chances of getting refused are low.